 For “Desktop” sessions (Gnome, KDE, or anything else that has X windows as its underpinnings), this process is started by a script installed into /etc/X11/xinit/xinitrc.d, /etc/X11/Xsession.d, or /usr/dt/config/Xsession.d.

 If you need to track usage or programs that are run within terminal sessions (anything without X windows), you will need to add /usr/libexec/KeyAccess to an appropriate session startup script.
 Where you install this command depends on your particular needs, so there is no location that would be correct for all scenarios.
 Common locations to consider are /etc/bash.bashrc or the analogous per-user shell startup scripts.
+Note that this process should always be put in the background so that it doesn't block any further login steps, e.g.:

 The client UI process, installed at /usr/libexec/kamsg, is also started whenever a user logs in, but is only needed for windowed sessions.
 This process is responsible for displaying alerts and dialogs related to software usage.